SckyzO/docker-octoprint/README.md

 docker run sckyzo/octoprint
 ```

-Now have a beer, you did it. 🍻
+Now have a beer 🍻, and enjoy 😍

 ## Tags